What is spaying?

 - The cat is shaved under the belly (midline) or on her left side (the flank), the area will be cleaned with a surgical antiseptic.

-- She will be placed on her side or back, depending and an incision is made through the skin and into the abdomen.
-Blood vessels which supply the reproductive organs are tied off to prevent bleeding.
+- She will be placed on her side or back and an incision is made through the skin and into the abdomen.
+Blood vessels that supply the reproductive organs are tied off to prevent bleeding.

 - The uterus and ovaries are removed from the abdomen and stitches are used to close off the incision.